wowyuarm/WhisperWind-blog/README.md

 With Decap CMS, you can easily manage your blog content:

-1. Visit your website's `/admin/` path
+1. Visit the "Admin" link in your site's footer to access the authentication page
 2. Log in with your Netlify Identity account
 3. Create and edit content through a friendly interface:
-   - Blog posts with tags and featured images
+   - **Blog Posts**: Write new articles, set tags and featured images
-   - Static pages
+   - **Pages**: Edit static pages like "About"
-   - Friend links
+   - **Friend Links**: Manage friendship links
-   - Site configuration
+   - **Site Configuration**: Update basic site information

 When you save changes, the CMS creates a commit and pushes it to your GitHub repository.
 GitHub Actions automatically builds and deploys the updated site.